dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleOrganicLiveRegularRequestInfo.md

 keyword
 required field
-you can specify up to 700 symbols in the keyword field all %## will be decoded (plus symbol ‘+’ will be decoded to a space character) if you need to use the “%” symbol for your keyword, please specify it as “%25”;
+you can specify up to 700 characters in the keyword field all %## will be decoded (plus character ‘+’ will be decoded to a space character) if you need to use the “%” character for your keyword, please specify it as “%25”;
-if you need to use the “+” symbol for your keyword, please specify it as “%2B”;
+if you need to use the “+” character for your keyword, please specify it as “%2B”;
-if this field contains such parameters as ‘allinanchor:’, ‘allintext:’, ‘allintitle:’, ‘allinurl:’, ‘define:’, ‘filetype:’, ‘id:’, ‘inanchor:’, ‘info:’, ‘intext:’, ‘intitle:’, ‘inurl:’, ‘link:’, ‘site:’, the charge per task will be multiplied by 5
+if this field contains such parameters as ‘allinanchor:’, ‘allintext:’, ‘allintitle:’, ‘allinurl:’, ‘define:’, ‘filetype:’, ‘id:’, ‘inanchor:’, ‘info:’, ‘intext:’, ‘intitle:’, ‘inurl:’, ‘link:’, ‘site:’, ‘-site:’, the charge per task will be multiplied by 5
 Note: queries containing the ‘cache:’ parameter are not supported and will return a validation error

 #### Defined in

-main.ts:37433
+main.ts:38924

 ***